 Hervor was a woman warrior mentioned in the old Hervarar saga.
 The story of the warrior Hervor included fighting the dead and searching for the cursed sword that belonged to her father.
 From childhood, Hervor did not show interest in activities that were common for girls and, later, for young women.
 Instead of "regular" female activities, Hervor practiced sword skills, mastered horseback riding and archery.

 Lathgertha (Lagertha) was a woman warrior who is not known from traditional sagas.
 Lagertha was considered a cultural leader in Norway, whose story is also found in the sagas of Saxo Grammaticus (12th-century records).
 In the modern-day culture, we know her as the wife of Ragnar Lothbrook from Michael Hirst's TV show, Vikings.'

 RELATED: I'm A Sheilmaiden T-Shirt

-Considering the literary, archeological, and historical evidence as a whole, it is very likely that the existence of females who perfected their warrior skills and participated in battles was not just a mere fantasy.
-And if the sagas are to be believed, some of the shieldmaidens perfected their military skills to such an extent that they had enjoyed a great reputation as fierce warriors.
+Considering the literary, archeological, and historical evidence as a whole, it is highly likely that the existence of females who perfected their warrior skills and participated in battles was not mere fantasy.
+And if the sagas are to be believed, some of the shieldmaidens perfected their military skills to such an extent that they enjoyed a great reputation as fierce warriors.